leoivens/Group-8/README.md

 How to run the visualization for challange 1:
 - open the terminal
 - copy and paste the folloing command: ros2 launch challenge_1 visualize.py

+Challenge 2
+The goal of this challenge is to make the robot able to creat a map with all obstacles in a specific area.
+The robot is also able to detect a organge bottle.
+Each time the robot detect a orange bottle, it displays a detection message.

+How to run the challenge 2 in the simulation:
+- open terminal
+- copy and paste the following command: fsqdfuiez

+How to run the challenge 2 with a real robot:
+- open the terminal
+- copy and paste the folloing command: ros2 launch challenge_1 tbot.launch.py